seclorum/FSCE_playground/README.md

 We will demonstrate how to write C code that will produce:

-a) Arduino project code suitable to use in school workshops
+- Arduino project code suitable to use in school workshops
-b) Simulator code, suitable to use in learning C
+- Simulator code, suitable to use in learning C

 Two areas of the project will function in parallel, the Arduino school project code, and the 'test/hack/experiment' playground in the C-based binary environment.

 This will provide build scaffolding to construct other things.

-** Projects So Far:
+## Projects:

 1: trafficlight - A traffic-light simulator project intended to introduce the idea of a basic state machine as it might work in a traffic control system.